drfoxvet/drfoxvet-net/site/content/post/the-anthropocene-extinction-crisis.md

 This Anthropocene extinction crisis cannot be averted by the technofix brinkmanship of atmospheric geoengineering to shade the earth from sunlight to reduce global warming; by creating flood, drought, insect and salt-resistant varieties of genetically engineered crops along with more vaccines to protect us and factory farmed animals from pandemics which natural biodiversity help contain; and costly biopharmaceuticals to treat cancer and other diseases due largely to our contamination of the environment and our food, water and air.

+The mythic quest for infinite economic growth and the reality of an ever-increasing population have combined to trigger and accelerate climate change and the annihilation of the Earth’s biodiversity and metabolic, ecologic and other natural systems and processes.
+Yet it is precisely and only upon the functional integrity and interdependence of these natural, organic systems and our consonance with them that the health of our economy and species are secured along with that of other animal and plant species.

+My colleague the late Dr. Barry Commoner, who invited me to join his Center for the Biology of Natural Systems while I was at Washington University St. Louis as a tenured associate professor of psychology in the late 1960’s, sought to make this symbiotic consonance a reality.
+One of Commoner's lasting legacies is his four laws of ecology, as written in The Closing Circle in 1971.
+The four laws are:
+1. Everything is connected to everything else.
+There is one ecosphere for all living organisms and what affects one, affects all.
+2. Everything must go somewhere.
+There is no "waste" in nature and there is no "away" to which things can be thrown.
+3. Nature knows best.
+Humankind has fashioned technology to improve upon nature, but such change in a natural system is, says Commoner, "likely to be detrimental to that system"
+4. There is no such thing as a free lunch.
+Exploitation of nature will inevitably involve the conversion of resources from useful to useless forms.

+When our politics and economics, health care, education, agriculture and all other commercial and industrial activities are designed to be integrated mindfully in concord with natural organic systems, we may yet save us from ourselves and the nemesis of socio-economic and ecological collapse.
+Responsible self-governance in harmony with natural systems is a keystone bioethical (science-based ethics) principle for a viable future.

+The climate and plant and animal extinction crises are a consequence of our collectively ignorant, harmful and destructive existence.
+The looming food, public health and economic security crises are also a consequence of our non-sustainable numbers and appetites.
+This must all change if we are to evolve rather than continue to devolve and possibly perish or see ever more millions die in wars, famines, pandemics, floods, fires, droughts and unlivable temperatures.

 Here are some recent reports documenting the precipitous loss of biodiversity which involves many species who together make for a healthy environment and our own security and ultimate well-being:

 The IPCC’s 2023 report (1) now indicates that we must prepare for the worst-extreme weather events, famines, pandemics and environmental/economic refugees- stop subsidizing the fossil fuel industry and eliminate carbon emissions by 2040.
 This report calls on all nations to phase out coal, oil, and gas responsible for more than three-quarters of global greenhouse gas emissions.
 To stop warming from crossing a dangerous threshold, industrialized nations will need to cut greenhouse-gas emissions in half by 2030 and achieve net zero by the early 2050s.
 Cost-effective ways of doing this, such as solar and wind energy, already exist.
 The report also suggests that large-scale carbon dioxide removal will be needed, which has raised doubt among some scientists because the technology still barely exists.
 In yet another ominous climate change warning, atmospheric levels of the three main greenhouse gases - carbon dioxide, methane, and nitrous oxide all reached new record highs in 2021, according to a report from the World Meteorological Organization (2).